-Ian Hadley is the Executive Director at 916 Ink.
-He is ready and eager to pick up the pen and write the next amazing chapter in the 916 Ink story.
-He has spent his entire professional career developing effective programs for underserved children and families, including programs that develop Kindergarten Readiness, Youth Life-Skills Development, and Strong and Healthy Family Dynamics.
-In 10 years at the Child Abuse Prevention Center, he has brought many innovative projects to scale with diverse partnerships including the First 5 Association, The Corporation for National and Community Service and dozens of community based non-profits throughout California.
+Ian Hadley – Executive Director at 916 Ink – has been leading our organization since January of 2018.
+He has spent his entire professional career developing effective programs for underserved children and families, and he is eager to pick up the pen and help write the next amazing chapter in the 916 Ink story.
+Prior to working at Ink, his work involved building statewide programs that develop kindergarten readiness, youth life-skills development, as well as strong and healthy family dynamics.
+In ten years at the Child Abuse Prevention Center, he brought many innovative projects to scale with diverse partnerships including the First 5 Association, The Corporation for National and Community Service, and dozens of community-based nonprofits throughout California.
 His projects have been recognized at the local, state, and national level for their efficiency and impact.

-Ian has been inspired by 916 Ink for number of years before joining the team!
-He has also experienced the power of creative writing and self-expression first hand.
-Growing up in difficult circumstances and facing a number of early challenges, it was the power of ideas and his connection to the written word which ultimately changed the trajectory of his life.
-He believes strongly that 916 Ink can continue to have the same positive effect on youth throughout the Sacramento area!
+Ian was inspired by 916 Ink for a number of years before joining the team, and he has also experienced the power of creative writing and self-expression first hand.
+Growing up in difficult circumstances while facing a number of early challenges, it was his connection to the written word that ultimately changed the trajectory of his life.
+He believes strongly that by helping youth experience that same positive connection to literacy, 916 Ink can continue to provide transformational experiences for youth throughout the Sacramento area.

 Justin Self is 916 Ink’s Director of Advancement.
 His primary focus is in working with the wonderful people and organizations who, through their donations, make it possible for us to grow our mission and our impact.
 After spending the first five years of his career in the private sector, Justin decided that he was ready to put the skills he had developed into effect in the nonprofit world.
 An invitation to a book release party from a friend of a friend gave Justin a chance to see firsthand the incredible impact 916 Ink programs have on youth, and from there he was hooked.